prometheus/proposals/proposals/2024-04-10-native-support-for-info-metrics-metadata.md

 There are other problems with Prometheus' current method of including info metric labels in queries, beyond just the technical barrier:
 * Explicit knowledge of each info metric's identifying labels must be embedded in join queries for when you wish to enrich queries with data (non-identifying) labels from info metrics.
   * A certain pair of OTel resource attributes (`service.name` and `service.instance.id`) are currently assumed to be the identifying pair and mapped to `target_info`'s `job` and `instance` labels respectively, but this may become a dynamic property of the OTel model.
-  * Both attributes are in reality optional, so either of them might be empty (`service.name` is only mandatory for OTel SDK clients).
+  * Both attributes are in reality optional, so either of them might be missing (`service.name` is only mandatory for OTel SDK clients).
-  * If both identifying attributes are empty, `target_info` isn't generated (there being no identifying labels to join against).
+  * If both identifying attributes are missing, `target_info` isn't generated (there being no identifying labels to join against).
 * If an info metric's data (non-identifying) labels change (a situation that should become more frequent with OTel in the future, as the model will probably start allowing for non-identifying resource attribute mutations), join queries against the info metric (e.g. `target_info`) will temporarily fail due to resolving the join keys to two different metrics, until the old metric is marked stale (by default after five minutes).

 If Prometheus could persist info metrics' identifying labels (e.g. `job` and `instance` for `target_info`), human knowledge of the correct identifying labels may become unnecessary when "joining" with info metrics.